 After introducing the standard LR model for simply-typed $\lambda$-calculus (STLC), we will add high-level semantic store invariants in \secref{sec:motiv_limitation} that track the flow of store-allocated values without restricting the set of typeable terms.
 Setting the scene for \secref{sec:unary_base}, we show how these semantic invariants naturally lead to the idea of exposing the corresponding information through user-facing type qualifiers, so that the flow of store-allocated values can be tracked and controlled by the programmer.
 We thus rediscover reachability types from first principles, and justify them in a semantic rather than syntactic way.

-\bfparagraph{The \langb{}-calculus} \figref{fig:lambda} shows the syntax and typing rules for \langb{}, STLC with first-order store-allocated references (restricted to hold Boolean values).
-The definitions are mostly standard, and can be found in the textbook~\cite{10.5555/1076265}.
-We define the big-step semantics with a value environment $H$ and a store $\sigma$.
-A value environment, $H$, is a partial function that maps variables to values.
-A store, $\sigma$, is a partial function that maps locations to values.
+\bfparagraph{The \langb{} Language} \figref{fig:lambda} shows the syntax and typing rules for \langb{}, STLC with first-order store-allocated mutable references (restricted to hold Boolean values).
+The definitions are mostly standard, and can be found, e.g., in the popular TAPL textbook~\cite{10.5555/1076265}.
+We use a big-step semantics with a value environment $H$ and a store $\sigma$, where $H$ is a partial function that maps variables to values, and $\sigma$ is a partial function that maps locations to values.
 We write $\config{t}{H}{\sigma} \eval \pconfig{v}{\sigma'}$ to denote that term $t$ is evaluated to value $v$, resulting in a store transition from $\sigma$ to $\sigma'$.
 The value environment is immutable, as is standard.
 Evaluating each sub-term in a sequence $t_1;t_2$ term yields a Boolean value, and the overall result conjuncts the sub-terms' resulting values.~\footnote{ To verify that reordering two terms (rules in \secref{sec:reorder}) yields equivalent results, we have to choose a commutative operation to combine the results.
 The most natural would be to combine the two results into a pair, but this would require either including pairs in the base language, or using a $\lambda$-encoding.
 Instead, we chose to allow each sub-term to yield a Boolean value, as it captures the essential property with less complexity than those alternatives approaches. } The definition of dynamic semantics shown in \figref{fig:lambda} is standard.